Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ```

 {% note warning %}
-Never call `sync` on the main queue from the main thread — it deadlocks.
+Never call `sync` on the main queue from the main thread: it deadlocks.
 Never call `sync` on a serial queue from that same queue.
 {% endnote %}

 ### Dispatch groups